avantifellows/plio-rds-to-bigquery/docs/DEPLOYMENT.md

 5. Next, create a service account for your GCP account.
 Grant the BigQuery admin permission to the service account.
 6. Download the service account credentials file and rename it to `gcp-service-account.json`.
 The file content format should match the format of the SAMPLE JSON file - [gcp-service-account.sample.json](../gcp-service-account.sample.json).
 7. Copy the GCP service account credentials file to the project folder.

 ### Set up Lambda
 1. Go to your AWS dashboard and from services, select `Lambda`.
 2. Click on `Create function` button.
 3. Enter the name of your function.
 Can be like `plio_s3_to_bigquery_public_schema`.
 4. Select `Python 3.8` in the Runtime option.
-5. In the execution role section, select `Create a new role from AWS policy templates` option.
+5. In the execution role section, select `Create a new role with basic Lambda permissions` option.
-   1. Enter the role name.
-   2. In the policy templates, select the following options:
-      1. Amazon S3 object read-only permissions
-      2. Basic Lambda@Edge permissions (for CloudFront trigger)
 6. Click on `Create function` button at the bottom.
 You will see the function in your lambda function list.
+7. Once Lambda is created, update the execution role permissions.
+   1. Go to the `Configuration` tab inside lambda function dashboard.
+   2. Switch to `Permissions` tab in the left sidebar.
+   3. You will see the Execution role.
+Click on the role name and it will take you to the IAM page for the role.
+   4. Assign `S3 read permissions` to the role.
+   5. Come back to the Lambda dashboard.
-7. Next run the following commands to create a zip file that includes the python dependencies, lambda function and the GCP service account credentials:
+8. Next run the following commands to create a zip file that includes the python dependencies, lambda function and the GCP service account credentials:
     ```sh
     pip3 install --target ./package google-cloud-bigquery
     cp -R psycopg2 package/psycopg2
     cd package/ &&  zip -r ../plio-rds-to-bigquery.zip .
     cd .. && zip -g plio-rds-to-bigquery.zip lambda_function.py gcp-service-account.json
     ```
-8. It will create a zip file with name `plio-rds-to-bigquery.zip` in your folder.
+9. It will create a zip file with name `plio-rds-to-bigquery.zip` in your folder.
-9. Navigate to the `Code source` section.
+10. Navigate to the `Code source` section.
 Click on `Upload from` dropdown and select `.zip file` option.
-10. Upload the zip file.
+11. Upload the zip file.
 It may take some time to upload.
-11. Once uploaded, switch to the `Configuration` tab and go to `Environment variables` section.
+12. Once uploaded, switch to the `Configuration` tab and go to `Environment variables` section.
-12. Add the following environment variables.
+13. Add the following environment variables.
 More details about these variables can be found at [ENV guide](ENV.md).
     1. BIGQUERY_DATASET_ID
     2. BIGQUERY_PROJECT_ID
     3. BIGQUERY_REGION